Heinz Pannwitz: Heydrich assassination

 Following the assassination attempt on the Deputy Reich Protector in Bohemia and Moravia, SS-Obergruppenführer Reinhard Heydrich on 27 May 1942 in Prague, Pannwitz was immediately assigned to lead the special commission investigating the Heydrich assassination.
 Pannwitz was the author of the official final report on the assassination.
 Pannwitz wrote the report in two parts.
 The first part contained the exact timeline of facts of the assassination and Gestapo operation, while the second part was critical of Heydrich's policies in Czechoslovakia, constructed as an examination of the assassins motives.
-When the report was submitted, it caused a immediate scandal amongst the Schutzstaffel who saw it as impinging the memory of the revered Nazi and he was ordered back to Berlin.
+When the report was submitted, it caused an immediate scandal amongst the Schutzstaffel who saw it as impinging the memory of the revered Nazi and he was ordered back to Berlin.
 Fearing for his life, he approached his old friends for help and the best they could do was draft him.
 In the autumn of 1942, Pannwitz was drafted by Abwehr office for the Wehrmacht, and was posted for several months as a Non-commissioned officer to a unit of the Brandenburgh Division run by the Abwehr that was located on Lake Ladoga on the Finnish-Russian border.
 Pannwitz remained with the unit for 4 months until the end of 1942.
 In September 1942, Pannwitz was promoted to Kriminalrat, equivalent to SS-Hauptsturmführer or SS-Sturmbannführer.
-In January 1943, he was recalled back to Berlin to work for Heinrich Müller.
+In January 1943, he was recalled to Berlin to work for Heinrich Müller.